 - Reduces the consumer urgency to ‘own’ individual healthcare

-There is debate within the medical community regarding whether Certificate of Need (CON) programs are good public policy or not.
-Regardless of your position on the issue, the fact is, if you are looking to invest in a major capital project, such as a building expansion, or ordering new high-tech devices such as CT scanners or MRI machines, you must first see if your state requires a CON.
+There is debate within the medical community regarding whether Certificate of Need (CON) programs are good public policy.
+Regardless of your position on the issue, the fact is, if you are looking to invest in a significant capital project, such as a building expansion, or ordering new high-tech devices, such as CT scanners or MRI machines, you must first see if your state requires a CON.

-The goals of CON programs are to restrain health care facility costs and allow coordinated planning of new services and construction.
-According to the National Conference of State Legislatures (NCSL), a majority of states retain some type of CON program, law, or agency as of December 2011, despite the fact that the federal mandate for such laws was repealed in 1987.
+The goals of CON programs are to restrain healthcare facility costs and allow coordinated planning of new services and construction.
+According to the National Conference of State Legislatures, a majority of states retain some type of CON program, law, or agency as of December 2011, despite the fact that the federal mandate for such laws was repealed in 1987.

 Here is the NCSL's most up-to-date list.
 If your state is on it, click through to find your regulatory website :